XjSv/environment-marker/readme.md

   <img width="410" src="screenshots/4-environment-marker-ui-inline-edit.jpg">
 </p>

-A Firefox WebExtension that adds a color marker (ribbon) to the page depending on whether the URL contains a given string (e.g. 'ht<span>tp://</span>dev-', 'ht<span>tp://</span>qa-',  'ht<span>tp://</span>prod-').
+A browser WebExtension that adds a color marker (ribbon) to the page depending on whether the URL contains a given string (e.g. 'ht<span>tp://</span>dev-', 'ht<span>tp://</span>qa-',  'ht<span>tp://</span>prod-').
 It uses JavaScript's indexOf to determine if the string is found.
+Currently this extension supports Firefox and Chrome.
+Plans are in place to also support Safari in the near future.

+### Browser Support
+- Firefox
+- Chrome
+- Safari (coming soon...)

 ### Features
 * **Configurable Ribbons** - Add a URL or part of a URL, choose a color and a ribbon will be added to the page for any website that matches part of that URL.
 Here are some examples: